jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

     (iii) governing bodies of schools:
     (iv) parents:
     (v) the disability community.
-(4) Employers, principals, teachers, and authorised staff members must have regard to the guidelines.
+(4) Employers, principals, persons holding a teaching position, and authorised staff members at registered schools must have regard to the guidelines.

 ### 102 Students at State schools may be released from tuition or for outside tuition
 (1) A student enrolled at a State school may be released from a particular class or subject on religious or cultural grounds in accordance with section 50.